 Any concerns about the conduct of other adults in the school (for example, a member of staff, supply teacher, volunteer or contractor) should be taken to the Headteacher without delay.
 The Headteacher will contact the Local Authority Designated Officer (LADO).
-Where there might be a conflict of interest in reporting the matter to the Headteacher, contact the LADO directly.
+Where there might be a conflict of interest in reporting the matter to the Headteacher, contact the LADO directly - Local Authority Designated Officer (LADO) or LSCP LADO@lincolnshire.gov.uk